Street Fighter II V: Characters

 The "King of Muay Thai".
 When he fought professionally, he was the champion of Thailand and was known as "Champ".
 After refusing to participate in a match for the Ashura syndicate, he is framed for selling drugs.
 One of the Ashura syndicate's men plants heroin in Ryu's luggage at the airport in Bangkok, leading to Ryu's imprisonment in the same facility as Sagat.
 While there, they gain each other's respect and learn more about Ashura.
 After Ashura's kingpin is arrested, Thai police discover evidence of Sagat's innocence and he is released from prison.
 Unlike his video game counterpart, Sagat does not work for Shadaloo, still has both eyes, and lacks a chest scar.
 Therefore, his rivalry with Ryu is more of a friendly one and not based on prior resentment.
 The only move Sagat uses from the game is his Tiger Knee.
+His full name is Viktor Sagat in the English dubbed version.